 Using the CodeTogether View

-To see an overview of the pair programming session, take a look at the CodeTogether view in the IDE or the browser.
+To see an overview of your active pair programming session, take a look at the CodeTogether view in the IDE or the browser.
+In the IDE, if signed in to a Teams account, you also get an overview of other team members online and sessions they are currently running.
+Several team specific actions are also available.

 In the IDE

-Open the CodeTogether view in the host IDE as follows:
+Open the CodeTogether view in the IDE as follows:

 - Eclipse—Select Window > Show View > Others > CodeTogether > CodeTogether.